These air fryer Japanese sweet potatoes are an easy, flavorful side or light dinner that fits perfectly into busy nights.

 What to eat with Japanese sweet potato

-Try it with a bit of butter, served alongside these BBQ chicken legs, air fryer steak bites, air fryer chicken breast, air fryer bone-in pork chops, and your favorite veggies for a satisfying meal that the whole family will love.
+These sweet potatoes pair well with other quick meals like air fryer honey garlic chicken, air fryer steak bites, air fryer turkey bacon, air fryer chicken breast, air fryer bone-in pork chops, and your favorite veggies for a satisfying meal that the whole family will love.
 Try some of our air fryer vegetables like;

 How to store Japanese potato